CanOfSocks/livestream_dl/README.md

                         Set the logging level.
 Default is INFO.
   --no-console          Do not log messages to the console.
   --log-file LOG_FILE   Path to the log file where messages will be saved.
+  --write-ffmpeg-command
+                        Writes FFmpeg command to a txt file --stats-as-json       Prints stats as a JSON formatted string.
+Bypasses logging and prints regardless of log level
 ```

 # Downloader methods